Shinobi (2002 video game): Release

+On March 7, 2012, an emulated version was released in Europe on the PlayStation 3 as part of the PlayStation 2 Classic line.
+On August 13, 2012, the version came out in North America.

 Related media

-Comic book adaptation

 A single-issue comic book adaptation of Shinobi was created by Scott Allie, published by Dark Horse Comics, and released in 2002.
 The plot follows Hotsuma and other characters from the game.